-This document is a guide for developing and enhancing academic institutions' support of high quality pre-health advising for their students.
-The academic institution is best served in using this document with its companion document on “Best practices for Pre-Health Advisors,” given that there is a symbiotic relationship between the two.
+This is a guide for developing and enhancing high-quality pre-health advising for students at institutions of higher education.
+This document will be most helpful if used in conjunction with its companion document, "Best Practices for Academic Institutions Supporting Pre-Health Advising,” given that there is a symbiotic relationship between the two.

 Throughout, "institution" refers to the institution of higher education where the pre-health advisor is employed, and "program" refers to the pre-health advising program.